 The season of gingerbread is fast approaching.
-You’ve potentially experimented with gingerbread cookies, bars—maybe even a good old fashioned gingerbread house.
+You’ve potentially experimented with gingerbread cookies, bars—maybe even a good old-fashioned gingerbread house.
 But this winter, give gingerbread muffins a try.
-This is an awesome recipe for gingerbread muffins with crumb topping, and has long been one of my favorite muffins recipes overall.
-It doesn’t just come out of my recipe box during holiday season.
+This is an awesome recipe for gingerbread muffins with crumb topping and has long been one of my favorite muffins recipes overall.
+It doesn’t just come out of my recipe box during the holiday season.
 That simply wouldn’t be enough time to enjoy these moist, crumbly muffins.
 I make them in the fall, the spring—even the heat of the summer.

 Gingerbread muffins are a crowd favorite no matter the season.

-And what makes this recipe waaaay better than your standard gingerbread muffin recipe is, of course, the crumble.
-Take cinnamon, sugar, butter, and a few other ingredients, combine them into large crumbs, and sprinkle them over a sweet, moist muffin batter.
+And what makes this recipe way better than your standard gingerbread muffin recipe is, of course, the crumble.
+Take cinnamon, sugar, butter, and a few other ingredients, combine them into large crumbs and sprinkle them over a sweet, moist muffin batter.

 It even sounds delicious.

-This crumble recipe is easier and more flavorful than many crumble recipes you may tried.
-By using melted butter instead of cold, hard butter, you eliminate the need for a pastry blender and ensure that the crumble mixture mixes together with relative easy.
+This crumble recipe is easier and more flavorful than many crumble recipes you may try.
+By using melted butter instead of cold, hard butter, you eliminate the need for a pastry blender and ensure that the crumble mixture mixes together with relative ease.